-Authority over local school funding VML supports the codified practice as of July 1, 2024, whereby local school boards may keep any unexpended funds at the end of the fiscal year as approved by its local governing body.
-VML supports maintaining the authority of local governing bodies to make this determination because they are responsible for raising the revenue that comprises the local share of funding appropriated to a school board to support K-12 public education in the community.
-VML encourages local governments to work cooperatively with their school boards on these issues.
+- 1 whereby local school boards may keep any unexpended funds at the end of the fiscal year as - 2 approved by its local governing body.
+VML supports maintaining the authority of local - 3 governing bodies to make this determination because they are responsible for raising the revenue - 4 that comprises the local share of funding appropriated to a school board to support K-12 public - 5 education in the community.
+VML encourages local governments to work cooperatively with - 6 their school boards on these issues. determine if any funds unspent at the end of a fiscal year - 7 should revert to the local government or remain with the school board. - 8

-COLLEGE LABORATORY SCHOOLS
+9 COLLEGE LABORATORY SCHOOLS

-Local school boards should retain the responsibility for approving applications for charter or college partnership lab schools.
-VML opposes any diversion of state funds or other resources intended for local public schools to fund lab schools or state directives to shift local funding or resources for those schools.
+- 10 Local school boards should retain the responsibility for approving applications for charter or - 11 college partnership lab schools.
+VML opposes any diversion of state funds or other resources - 12 intended for local public schools to fund lab schools or state directives to shift local funding or - 13 resources for those schools. - 14 - 15 If the state officials or boards proceed down the path to expanding the size and scope of state - 16 government by creating new types of "public" school systems that use public funds but are not - supervised by a local school board, any group proposing to operate such schools should be - 18 required to demonstrate that their systems address diversity and equity in admissions and meet - 19 the same requirements imposed on local school systems. - 20

-If the state officials or boards proceed down the path to expanding the size and scope of state government by creating new types of "public" school systems that use public funds but are not supervised by a local school board, any group proposing to operate such schools should be required to demonstrate that their systems address diversity and equity in admissions and meet the same requirements imposed on local school systems.
+21 SCHOOL CONSTRUCTION

-SCHOOL CONSTRUCTION
+- 22 The School Construction Grant Fund was created by the General Assembly to provide funding - 23 assistance to localities for school construction and maintenance needs.
+Localities may receive - 24 grants from this fund based on a point system created by the General Assembly to be calculated - and awarded by the Board of Education.
+In the 2022-2024 biennium the state provided The - 26 current biennial budget provides \$450 million in FY 2022 for the program because until the - 27 intended source of revenue, the Gaming Proceeds Fund, has lacked sufficient resources to fund - this initiative. - 29 The School Construction Grant Fund should continue to be funded by the State at the current rate - of \$450 million annually or higher until the Gaming Proceeds Fund has sufficient resources to - ensure any locality with enough points to qualify may receive a grant.
+Further, revenue in the - 32 Gaming Proceeds Fund should be used for the School Construction Grant Fund consistent with - 33 the Code of Virginia. - 34

-- 14 The School Construction Grant Fund was created by the General Assembly to provide funding - assistance to localities for school construction and maintenance needs.
-Localities may receive - grants from this fund based on a point system created by the General Assembly to be calculated - and awarded by the Board of Education.
-In the 2022-2024 biennium the state provided \$450 - million for the program because the intended source of revenue, the Gaming Proceeds Fund, - 19 lacked sufficient resources to fund this initiative. - 20 The School Construction Grant Fund should continue to be funded by the State at the current rate - of \$450 million annually or higher until the Gaming Proceeds Fund has sufficient resources to - 22 ensure any locality with enough points to qualify may receive a grant.
-Further, revenue in the - 23 Gaming Proceeds Fund should be used for the School Construction Grant Fund consistent with - the Code of Virginia.
+35 ALTERNATIVE EDUCATION

-ALTERNATIVE EDUCATION
+- 36 Traditional approaches to discipline-long-term suspensions and expulsions-transfer the - 37 problems of the student from the school division to the general government.
+There should - continue to be school alternatives to the traditional school environment for students who do not - behave appropriately or otherwise do not thrive in traditional school environments.
+The state - 40 should develop and fund alternatives, including workforce development grants, for students - 41 suspended and expelled from school, such as programs designed to encourage obtainment of - 42 GEDs, career education, job skills, self-control training and drug and substance prevention. - Finally, there is little effective enforcement of truancy laws for students who are over 16 years of - 44 age.
+Some of these students have full-time jobs and school divisions have difficulty in locating

-- Traditional approaches to discipline-long-term suspensions and expulsions-transfer the problems of the student from the school division to the general government.
-There should - 29 continue to be school alternatives to the traditional school environment for students who do not - 30 behave appropriately or otherwise do not thrive in traditional school environments.
-The state - 31 should develop and fund alternatives, including workforce development grants, for students - 32 suspended and expelled from school, such as programs designed to encourage obtainment of - 33 GEDs, career education, job skills, self-control training and drug and substance prevention. - Finally, there is little effective enforcement of truancy laws for students who are over 16 years of - 35 age.
-Some of these students have full-time jobs and school divisions have difficulty in locating - them.
-VML encourages the development of initiatives to better enable schools to track these - older students, or otherwise determine if changes are needed to truancy laws.
+- 1 them.
+VML encourages the development of initiatives to better enable schools to track these - 2 older students, or otherwise determine if changes are needed to truancy laws. - 3

-EARLY CHILDHOOD DEVELOPMENT & EDUCATION
+4 EARLY CHILDHOOD DEVELOPMENT & EDUCATION